 - Don't shoot talkers

 When the talk bubble [;) ...] appears above a gladiator, they are either typing in a message to say or are otherwise indisposed (such as changing settings).
 Don't shoot people who are talking, or at the very least stop firing once you notice the talk icon.
 It is considered bad form to frag someone who is clearly indisposed, as they offer no immediate threat to you.
 By the same token, though, don't try to use talking as a way to get out of hairy combat; that won't fool anyone.
-One can also avoid being fragged while talking by being careful when one choose to talk; don't stop to type something when you're being pursued, or in a room where there's a lot of fighting going on.
+One can also avoid being fragged while talking by being careful when one chooses to talk; don't stop to type something when you're being pursued, or in a room where there's a lot of fighting going on.
 Don't frag talkers, but don't talk when you're under fire or in a place where you're likely to get accidentally fragged, either.
 The converse is true; if you're talking and another gladiator comes by and passes up on shooting you, don't come out of talking and shoot him in the back!
 Using macros to automate quick responses ("Yes," "No," "Good shot," etc.) can also reduce your exposure to talk-fraggers.

 When a gladiator has the talk icon above their heads, don't shoot them, or at the very least stop shooting at them.
 But don't use talking as a way out of a skirmish you're losing, and when talking don't immediately shoot people who were kind enough to pass you up.